Food

 the enzyme cleaner must be used before using regular rug cleaner.

-The reason dogs are such good pets and fit so well into human society is
+Puppy's Place in the Family The reason dogs are such good pets and fit so well into human society is

 that they are social animals by nature.
 Their greatest psychological